Tallulah Gorge

 What to Expect

 When you’re ready for superb trad climbing in Georgia, you may be ready for Tallulah Gorge.
 Don’t let the touristy Interpretive Center fool you — when you leave the parking lot and hit the trail into the gorge, you’re in wild country and serious climbing territory.
-This is not a place for beginners or toproping; apart from a handful of moderate lines, the routes at Tallulah are hard multi-pitch trad or mixed aid/trad.
+This is not a place for beginners; apart from a handful of moderate lines, the routes at Tallulah are hard multi-pitch trad or mixed aid/trad.
 The rock is high-quality quartzite, the scenery is beautiful and the exposure will raise your pulse rate.

 2024 Water Release Dates